yehudamakarov/portfolio/src/markdown-pages/markdown-pages-example/example.md

 ---
-slug: "/about"
+slug: "example"
 date: "2021-10-31"
-title: "About"
+title: "Example"
 ---

-# About Me...
+# Example...

 Paragraphs are separated by a blank line.